-In 2015, he produced HBO's HEROIN: CAPE COD, USA, the most powerful and intimate exploration of the current heroin epidemic, which was screened for the White House and helped bring the subject to national attention.
-In 2016, he directed MIFUNE: THE LAST SAMURAI, a feature documentary about one of his childhood heroes, legendary Japanese actor Toshiro Mifune, which screened at more than twenty international film festivals, including London and Telluride, and was released theatrically in the U.S. by Strand Releasing.
+In 2015, he produced HBO's HEROIN: CAPE COD, USA, an intimate exploration of the current heroin epidemic, which was screened for the White House and helped bring the subject to national attention.
+In 2016, he directed MIFUNE: THE LAST SAMURAI, a feature documentary about his childhood hero, legendary Japanese actor Toshiro Mifune, which screened at more than twenty international film festivals, including London and Telluride, and was released theatrically in the U.S. by Strand Releasing.

 Segments from his films have been featured on The CBS Evening News, The NBC Nightly News, ABC News Nightline, CNN and Oprah.

 Steven was born in 1952 and grew up in Venice, California.
 He graduated from Venice High School in 1970 and San Francisco State University's film program in 1976.
-In his youth, he studied painting, went to a lot of movies at the Pacific Film Archive (Buster Keaton, Eric Rohmer, Anthony Mann, Satyajit Ray, Ozu, Don Siegel) and played in mediocre punk bands (including The Maids with LIVING ON TOKYO TIME co-writer John McCormick) before getting serious about making films.
-He lives in Berkeley, California with his wife, writer Peggy Orenstein, and daughter, but yearns to relocate to a place with good swimming, lower taxes and better drivers.
+In his youth, he studied painting, watched movies and played in garage bands (including The Maids with LIVING ON TOKYO TIME co-writer John McCormick) before getting serious about making films.
+He lives in Berkeley, California with his wife, writer Peggy Orenstein, and daughter.